dacarlin/bagel-project/README.md

 ### 3. Wet lab "boot camp"

-Get started in the wet lab by following the [protocols for protein production, purification, and kinetic assay](http://github.com/dacarlin/bagel-protocol) to produce, purify, and assay the BglB wild type protein, GFP, and two mutants.
+Get started in the wet lab by following the [protocols for protein production, purification, and kinetic assay](protocol/README.md) to produce, purify, and assay the BglB wild type protein, GFP, and two mutants.

 ### 4. Produce, purify, and assay your mutants in the wet lab

 Following the procedures you learned in "boot camp", kinetically characterize the mutants that you designed.
-You will continue this step until your data is suitable for publication, as determined by the data reporting guidelines in the [BglB protocol](bagel-protocol).
+You will continue this step until your data is suitable for publication, as determined by the [data reporting guidelines](protocol/data_reporting_guidelines.md).

 ### 5. Analyze your data and learn from the mutations you designed

-Analyze your data using the [data analysis tools](http://github.com/dacarlin/bagel-fitter) ([internal UC Davis link](http://bagel.genomecenter.ucdavis.edu) and write up your results.
+Analyze your data using the [data analysis tools](http://github.com/dacarlin/bagel-fitter) ([internal (UC Davis) link](http://bagel.genomecenter.ucdavis.edu) and write up your results.
 Learn how the mutations you made changed the kinetic properties of BglB.

 ### 6. Design a second set of mutants that build on your ideas from the first set

+In this step, you form hypotheses based on your first round of mutants, and design a second round to test, expand, or refine those ideas.

 ### 7. Produce, purify, and assay your second round of mutants

 Following the procedures you learned in "boot camp", kinetically characterize the second round of mutants that you designed.

-### 8. Analyze and compile all your data
+### 8. Analyze and compile your data

 Analyze your data using the [data analysis tools](http://github.com/dacarlin/bglb_fitter) ([internal (UC Davis) link](http://bagel.genomecenter.ucdavis.edu) and write up your results.
+For each mutant, the following should be reported (more in the data reporting guidelines)

+- a plot showing the mutant's kinetic data and Michaelis-Menten parameters
+- a plot showing the mutant's thermal data and T<sub>m</sub>
+- an image of a gel band (with ladder) and assessments of expression (yes/no) and concentration of purified protein (reported in units of milligrams per liter)

 ### Write up your results for publication on BioArXiv